 - 4.1.6 The applicant contended that in assessing the NZSEE guidelines adopted by the authority in its EQPB policy to identify and assess earthquake-prone buildings: - 'Ultimate capacity' does not mean 'ultimate limit state' which is an engineering term.
 The applicant stated at the point a building's ultimate limit state is reached there is a very low risk of structural collapse or other failure that may be life threatening.
-This is a lower threshold than ultimate capacity, at which point there is a real prospect of collapse or other failure causing death. - The applicant contended there is a much smaller gap between the ultimate limit state and ultimate capacity point for non-ductile existing buildings such as those consultancy
+This is a lower threshold than ultimate capacity, at which point there is a real prospect of collapse or other failure causing death. - The applicant contended there is a much smaller gap between the ultimate limit state and ultimate capacity point for non-ductile existing buildings such as those constructed in unreinforced brick masonry, so the two terms can reasonably be used interchangeably in such instances.
+The applicant stated how the use of an ultimate limit state affects the definition of an earthquake-prone building depends on what ultimate limit state strength parameter is used that is 'ultimate limit state' or 'ultimate capacity'.
+He said if ultimate capacity was at the design level, a building could not be earthquake prone, as the earthquake demand could not exceed its ultimate limit state in a moderate earthquake, which is one third as strong.
+If ultimate limit state was assessed with reference to the moderate groun

-15 Determination 2012/043 Whether the special provisions for dangerous, earthquake-prone, and insanitary buildings in Subpart 6 of the Building Act that refer to a building can also be applied to part of a building (Department of Building and Housing) 7 June 2012 16 A seismic event is in part described by the resulting peak ground acceleration (PGA).
-This is a measure of earthquake acceleration on the
+13 Determination 2012/043 Whether the special provisions for dangerous, earthquake-prone, and insanitary buildings in Subpart 6 of the Building Act that refer to a building can also be applied to part of a building (Department of Building and Housing) 7 June 2012 14 A seismic event is in part described by the resulting peak ground acceleration (PGA).
+This is a measure of earthquake acceleration on the ground and is described in terms of the gravitational constant, "g".
+For example, a PGA of 2 g is acceleration twice that of gravity.